kuiper2000/Objective_Analysis/_sources/Matrix_Operation/Seeking_Structure_in_Data.md

 Three threads to carry forward:

-1. **Everything here is projection.** The inner product that gave us the correlation coefficient in Week 5-8 is the same operation that defines EOF 1, and the same operation that returns an EOF to physical units.
+1. **Everything here is projection.** The inner product that gave us the correlation coefficient in Weeks 4-6 is the same operation that defines EOF 1, and the same operation that returns an EOF to physical units.
 Linear algebra is the bookkeeping that lets us do it for thousands of grid points at once.

 2. **Both methods will always return an answer.** EOFs of red noise give plausible-looking sines and cosines; k-means will happily partition structureless data into $k$ tidy groups.
 The burden of demonstrating that structure is real — via North et al. bounds, subsampling, domain-sensitivity tests, or physical theory — is entirely on you.